 In 1970, the gauges remained the same, vacuum on left, oil/amp on right.
 It is my estimation that less than 1% of people opted for this ultra rare option in 1970.
 This is a original 70 Javelin with Rally Pack with NO AC.

 What was unusual about the 1970 Rally Pack is that it could come in two different versions on the AMX and Javelin!
 You had your standard NON AC overlay.
 Also had the AC overlay.
 Then you had the Rally Pack NO AC overlay.
 And finally the holy grail overlay with Rally Pack AND AC.
 For this, the small AMX emblem had to be moved and was smaller!
 Used overlays with gauges and wiring in year 2000 could command about $4000 alone.
 Again, for 1970, the base backing for the woodgrain overlays only came in black for Rally Pack. you would have to paint it yourself to match interior color, or have dealership do it if interior was saddle, tan, brown, blue, red.

-Planet Houston Vendors List can now take *ANY* 68 solid color, or 69 woodgrain standard
+Vendors List can now take *ANY* 68 solid color, or 69 woodgrain standard non Rally Pack

-non Rally Pack center piece and convert it to Rally Pack, it is about $350.
+center piece and convert it to Rally Pack.